Welcome To Let's Move Schools Outside

 While most family tents are pretty generic, there are some really specialized tents.
 For example, if you're pitching you tent on the Appalachian Trail, you're going to need something a little different compared to pitching a festival tent.

 I always remember loving camping, even as a little boy.
-I was in the Boy Scouts (yes there are tents for Boy Scouts), and we would go on these amazing cycling holidays.
-I say holidays loosely, because they were quite intense - but they taught me valuable outdoor skills.
+I was in the Boy Scouts (yes there are tents for Boy Scouts), and we would frequently camp on the shores of our local lake in Southwest Missouri.
+Even our epic cross-state bike trips were amazing!
+They taught me valuable outdoor skills.
 In fact that's where I first learnt to pick a bike touring tent.